SaiKolapudi/portfolio/README.md

 - [**Lane Detection using YOLOR and OpenCV**](https://github.com/SaiKolapudi/Lane-Detection-YOLOR) | July 2023

-  Real-time lane detection in video streams using YOLOR and OpenCV.
+  Real-time lane detection system developed in Python using YOLOR and OpenCV.
+The project enables users to select a Region of Interest (ROI) manually for targeted lane identification.
+It employs Canny Edge Detection and Hough Line Transform to accurately identify and track lanes in video streams.
+Suitable for real-world applications like Advanced Driver-Assistance Systems (ADAS).

   ![Lane Detection Demo](Demo/1.gif)